jonathancopperstone/led-me-know/README.md

 # LED Me Know

 LED Me Know is a little library which can be used to control an LED matrix or strip connected to a board.
 Paired with a custom reporter, you can display the results of your tests on a strip of LEDs.
+It will _led you know_ when your tests have passed or failed.
 For a more detailed description on the setup, [checkout the blog post.](http://blog.johnnycopperstone.me/led-me-know)

 ### Reporters